andrew-op/Downtime/game1_npc_dialogue_trees.md

 **William's Appearance:**
 ```
-An older man sits at a table reading a newspaper.
+A relaxed man sits at a table reading a newspaper.
 He's wearing a
 faded IT conference t-shirt from 2015.
 This is William, the legendary
 former IT Director.
 Everyone thought he retired, but he keeps showing
 up for the coffee and gossip.
+He lives in his former employee Zach's
+backyard guest house.
 ```

 **Initial Dialogue:**